 Domestic Violence Attorney in Boise

 As your domestic violence attorney, I will attempt to resolve your case with the prosecuting attorney.
 These resolutions can include reduced charges, reduced penalties, and may even result in a dismissal of your case.
 Of course, the decision whether to accept any settlement is ultimately up to you.

 I will also have access to every piece of evidence that the state is going to present at trial.
-Under certain circumstances, I will make motions to the court, asking them to rule that certain evidence is inadmissible.
+Under certain circumstances, I will make motions to the court, asking them to rule that specific evidence is inadmissible.
 If the court rules in my favor, the state could not use the evidence at trial.

 What should I do?

 Call a domestic violence attorney at our office today and schedule a free consultation.
 (208) 571-0627.
 My staff will make sure that you are sitting in my office speaking with a lawyer within 24 hours.
 Do not wait to call.
-The court sets specific deadlines, and missing those deadlines could severely hamper your odds of success could be severely hampered should you miss those deadlines.
+The court sets specific deadlines, and missing those deadlines could severely hamper your odds of success.
 If you merely have an inquiry, then please submit an online inquiry to our attorneys through this web page.